Vinyl Flooring: The Finest Floors For Your Home

 With today’s active households a major concern with natural hardwood and tile flooring is the lack of durability.
 With LVT/LVP flooring, however, this doesn’t have to be a concern.
 Vinyl is water-resistant, stain resistant, durable and completely suitable for high traffic areas.

 Quality Of Composition

 Further breaking the stigma of vinyl being inexpensive and second rate, many vinyl flooring designed to mimic stone actually contains natural minerals.
-Some vinyl is even up to 75% natural limestone combined with 25% vinyl.
+Some are even up to 75% natural limestone combined with 25%.
 Some of the LVT flooring actually needs grout to hold the tiles together – it is that realistic!

 Desirable Price Point

-The price of luxury vinyl flooring is appealing to most homeowners and typically ranges from about $2 per square foot up to about $6 per square foot for high-end vinyl flooring.
-The quality of vinyl flooring correlates to the thickness, among other aspects.
+The price of luxury vinyl flooring is appealing to most homeowners and typically ranges from about $2 per square foot up to about $6 per square foot for high-end.
+The quality of flooring correlates to the thickness, among other aspects.
 The thickness of LVT/LVP flooring ranges from around 10 millimetres to 12 millimetres and typically the thicker the flooring the more comfortable and durable it is, and the more expensive it is.

 It’s easy to see that luxury flooring isn’t the same as the vinyl you remember from your childhood.
 There are many reasons that LVP/LVT flooring should be seriously considered for your flooring renovation project ranging from the quality of vinyl flooring to the variety of style options available.
 If you are having trouble deciding if luxury vinyl flooring is right for your home the team at New Wave Flooring can help!
 Contact our office today to schedule an appointment to view some flooring samples at our showrooms.